 - Higher employee retention — games are addictive, why not make that a good thing?

 But what do you think?
-Is this Amazon going too far, or the seed of a brilliant solution to get through the workday?
+Is this Amazon going too far, or is this the seed of a brilliant solution to getting through the workday?
 Would you gamify your work if you had the chance?
 What’s your favorite game, anyway?
-Leave a comment below and let us know!
+Leave a comment on our social sites and let us know!